-We advise founders, recruit and mentor marketers, and offer founder workshops for SaaS startups—and run a marketer-led syndicate.
-MKT1 was co-founded by Emily Kramer & Kathleen Estreich, former leaders at companies like Asana, Intercom, Box & Carta.
+We advise founders, recruit and mentor marketers, and offer founder workshops for SaaS startups.
+We also run a marketer-led syndicate and a job board.
+MKT1 is a partnership co-founded by Emily Kramer & Kathleen Estreich, former leaders at companies like Asana, Intercom, Box & Carta.

 We love helping marketers and founders build high-growth companies.